ZERODETECTION/H9_Stage0/README.md

 ```
 python3 stage0_svr.py
 ```
-To send command you write direkt into the commands.txt
+To send commands you write direkt into the commands.txt
 ```
 echo "cmd /c tasklist" > commands.txt
 ```